Can Diabetics Eat Oranges? Is Orange Good for Diabetes

 Summary

 Diabetic patients must consume oranges as part of a healthy meal plan.
 To aid good blood glucose management, people must restrict their carb ingestion to half of their daily calories.
+But is orange good for diabetics?
+Keep reading to know the answer.

 Read More: Is Dragon Fruit Good For Diabetics?